- Who does the BSA apply for?

 - What are formal recommendations?

 Formal recommendations are issued at three points during the first year: one in March and two in August.
-The recommendation in March is based on the first semester.
-The first recommendation issued in August is based on the first and the second semester.
+Based on the results of the first semester you will receive the recommendation in March.
+The recommendation at the beginning in August is based on the first and the second semester.
 The final recommendation issued in August is a binding and definite recommendation.
 It is based on the whole of the first year, including the August examinations, and indicate whether or not you have satisfied the requirements of the BSA.
 The BSA will be issued by 31 August at the latest.

 The criteria on which the letters of recommendation are based can be found under BSA criteria.